17 Best Bean to Cup Coffee Machines of 2022

 Blurb:

-The Gaggia Brera is a compact bean-to-cup espresso coffee machine in a stylish, modern design.
-The Brera is humble to use and allows easy access to the water tank and coffee ground waste via the front of the machine.
+The Gaggia Brera is a compact bean-to-cup espresso machine in a stylish, modern design.
+The Brera is simple to use and allows easy access to the water tank and coffee ground waste via the front of the machine.

-The Brera allows for customisation of your preferred ingest.
-The easy to work with controls provide control over the grind of the coffee, the amount of coffee used in each espresso coffee shot, and controlling the length of each shot.
+The Brera allows for customisation of your preferred consume.
+The easy to utilize controls provide control over the grind of the coffee, the amount of coffee used in each espresso coffee shot, and controlling the length of each shot.

 My Review